 That adventure ended just like the prairie chick episode: The fawn dashed back down the coulee with amazing speed as soon as its feet touched the ground, and was out of sight by the time I grabbed my camera.
 But—to look at that glass half full—I soon noticed that the coulee led to another nice view of the Little Missouri River, with interesting weathered sandstone formations and flowering cactus nearby.
 The day was looking up!
 An image of that location can be seen above.

 It was getting late by this time, and I believed I had enough time to re-visit a spot I had found earlier in the day—a bluff overlooking the Little Missouri—and perhaps get a nice sunset photo.
 Upon arriving there, I knew I had made the right call.
 The river, which had looked “flat” in the late morning light, now sparkled and shone with the light of the setting sun, whose glow permeated the leaves of the trees and spread out to the valley below.
 I got busy and shot photos till the glow was gone and the sun had set.

 One of those sunset photos—the image displayed here—was eventually selected for the cover of North Dakota Tourism’s 2009 summer travel guide, and for the cover of the North Dakota Horizons 2009 calendar.
 As twilight descended upon the Little Missouri National Grasslands, I headed for home with a light heart, but not just because I captured some good images.
-That afternoon will always be special to me because of the photos I did not get: the prairie chick and the fawn I got to hold for a few moments.
+That afternoon will always be special to me because of the brief experiences I did not record on camera: The prairie chick and the fawn I got to hold for a few moments.

 In my previous post, I shared the stories and photos of the first morning I explored the area near Ouray, Colorado.
 As the morning grew late, the sun began to gently pull the clouds skyward, away from the mountaintops.
 Finally, I quit taking photos and returned to town for lunch.